- Biology Department

 Math Placement Test

 You need to take our math placement test ALEKS PPL.
 Knowing the current state of your mathematical toolbox is crucial to getting off to the right start at Radford University.
 PPL stands for “Preparation, Placement, and Learning,” and it will help you to both start in the most appropriate MATH course and also succeed in that course by reviewing topics you have studied before.
-Plus, if you score high enough, you can satisfy our Foundational Math requirement without taking a Foundational Math course.
+Plus, if you score highly enough, you can satisfy our Foundational Math requirement without taking a Foundational Math course.
 So, take it seriously!

 Transfer students: If you have transfer credits for a MATH course, you are exempt from the requirement to take ALEKS PPL.
 (Courses in statistics transfer to Radford University as STAT courses, not MATH courses.)